-I just explained the basics of Twitter to a friend, viagra sale and realized there may be other people (ahem, Mom) who might want to know about all this.
+I just explained the basics of Twitter to a friend, and realized there may be other people (ahem, Mom) who might want to know about all this.
 This is one of those blog posts that was previously an email.
 Comment below if there’s anything else you’d like to know, or something I left out.

 A tweet is one Twitter message.

 You have 140 characters to use — no more.
 I urge you to choose brevity over ur othr choice if possible.
 There can be a nice haiku-like meditation to making your words count.
 It’s a throwback to telegrams.
 Stop.

 If you share a link, use a link shortener like bit.ly so you have more characters to play with.
 Even if you have space left, think about those who may want to retweet and enough characters comment.

 If you want to refer to someone who is on twitter, use an @ before their username.
 Even if they don’t follow you, they’ll see you in their Mentions.